A Guide to Moonlighting for Physicians and Residents

 Moonlighting — or working a second job in addition to a primary job — is a fact of life for many doctors and practitioners.
 From medical residents and new physicians to mid-career physicians and those close to retirement, physicians throughout the U.S. are moonlighting in significant numbers for a variety of reasons.

-The most obvious advantage of moonlighting is financial, but that's not the only benefit.
-Others include the chance for physicians to add variety to their career, to gain experience in new settings, to teach, to volunteer, and to broaden their career horizons in other, sometimes unforeseen, ways.
+The most apparent advantage of moonlighting is financial, but that's not the only benefit.
+Others include the chance for physicians to add variety to their careers, gain experience in new settings, teach, volunteer, and broaden their career horizons in other, sometimes unforeseen, ways.

 "When you work in a hospital, your clinical skills tend to atrophy a bit," Mary Frances Barthel, MD, hospitalist program medical director, told Today’s Hospitalist.
 "There’s value in maintaining a little bit of those outpatient skills even if you aren’t going to focus on that part of your career."